Days of Our Lives - NewsBreak

 SheKnows

-General Hospital Preview: Nina Comes Face to Face With [Spoiler] While at the Cemetery
+General Hospital Preview: As Port Charles Says Goodbye to Brando News Spreads That the Serial Hook Killer Struck Again

-It’s all fun and games until someone gets hurt.
-In the preview for General Hospital for the week of September 5 – 9, Trina has reason to celebrate, but others aren’t having much fun.
+Danger lurks in the shadows of Port Charles.
+In the preview for General Hospital for the week of October 10 – 14, no one may be safe from the hook killer.
 Read on for the scoop and watch the teaser video.
-In a preview...
+Though Ava was the first to be attacked...

 SheKnows